Double-Minded

 Back to Grantchester

 This is precisely the behavior Sidney exhibited as he supposedly “sought” the Lord concerning his relationship with Amanda.
 Rather than prayerfully exploring the Bible to determine God’s will for them, his own fleshly desires, the social mores of the era, and the dictates of a godless state church boxed him into a no-win situation, a box he ultimately rebelled against.
-With that rebellion, he lost both his woman and his ministry.
+Refusing to repent of his rebellion, he lost both his woman and his ministry.

 If Amanda had been God’s perfect will for Sidney, God would have shown Him a viable path to marriage without social stigma or loss of his ministry.
 Perhaps a change of venue to remove the stigma?
 A change of denomination or ministry to take the no-divorcees rule out of play?
 There were many conceivable alternatives because God can and will make a way where there seems to be none even remotely visible to our limited reasoning and imagination.